 Google Drive Table

-Note that the Matillion ETL instance must have access to this data; that is, the GCP credentials used in Matillion must be from an account that has the right to at least view the data.
-Publically viewable sheets can be accessed and used by Matillion regardless of credentials.
+Your Matillion ETL instance must have access to this Google Drive data.
+That is to say that the GCP credentials used in Matillion ETL must be from an account that has the right to at least view the data.
+Publicly viewable Google sheets can be accessed and used by Matillion ETL, regardless of credentials.

 This is automatically determined from the table name when the Table Name property is first set.